John Gaston Fairey

 The Florens DeBevoise Medal is awarded for outstanding achievement in horticulture and/or education in horticulture.

-The Florens DeBevoise Medal was designed in 1954 by Mrs. Alden Bryan and presented by Sasqua Garden Club in memory of Mrs. Charles I. DeBevoise, a founder of the club.
-Mrs. DeBevoise, founder of the American Rock Garden Society, was a botanist and authority on landscaping with alpine plants.
-She conducted extensive experiments with their propagation at her renowned Cronamere Nursery.
-Many rare herbaceous plants and shrubs imported by the U.S. Agricultural Station were sent to her to determine correct cultivation and hardiness in the east.
-She also developed methods for dwarfing various types of plants, which she exhibited in miniature gardens.
-In 2021, the Executive Board adapted the current description to encourage broader application of the medal.
-The original description was "awarded for horticultural achievement in the fields of hybridizing, collecting or nurturing, with a preference to plant material suitable for rock gardens."
+The Florens DeBevoise Medal was presented by Sasqua Garden Club, Zone II, in memory of Florens Hutchins Lewis DeBevoise (Mrs. Charles DeBevoise: 1886–1951), a charter member of the club.
+Florens, cofounder of the American Rock Garden Society, was a botanist and authority on landscaping with alpine plants.
+Rock garden historian Marnie Flook notes, “She conducted extensive experiments with their propagation at her renowned Cronamere Alpine Nurseries prior to closing in 1941.
+Many rare herbaceous plants and shrubs imported by the US Agricultural Station were sent to her to determine correct cultivation and hardiness in the East.
+She also developed methods for dwarfing various types of plants, which she exhibited in miniature gardens.”
+In 2021, the GCA Executive Board adapted the current award description to encourage a broader application.
+The award was originally intended "for horticultural achievement in the fields of hybridizing, collecting, or nurturing, with a preference to plant material suitable for rock gardens."
+The medal was designed in 1954 by Mary Taylor Bryan (Mrs. Alden Bryan).

 See other winners of this medal